 Inheritance Act Claims

-Following a death, certain relatives and dependants can challenge the will, or their entitlement under the rules of intestacy (where the individual has died without a valid will), by claiming under the Inheritance (Provision for Family and Dependants) Act 1975, that it does not make "reasonable financial provision" for them.
+Certain relatives and dependants can challenge a will or the rules of intestacy (where the deceased died without a will) if the provision made for them is insufficient by claiming under the Inheritance (Provision for Family and Dependants) Act 1975.

 Who can bring a claim under the Inheritance Act?

-The categories of people who can make a claim are:
+The categories of people who may be eligible to bring an Inheritance Act claim are:

-- A former spouse or civil partner who has not remarried or registered a new civil partnership (provided a Court Order was not made at the time of the separation that specifically prohibits them from bringing such a claim).
+- A former spouse or civil partner who has not remarried or registered a new civil partnership;

-- Any other person who was cohabitating with the deceased as 'husband and wife' for at least two years immediately prior to death.
+- A person who was cohabitating with the deceased as 'husband and wife' for at least two years prior to their death.